 Kidney changes and bladder stones might be visible, although ascites might obscure vision of internal organs. ammonium urate bladder stones might not show up on a radiograph even though they are present.

 Ultrasound can give further information on the liver and its blood supply, and even detect ammonium biurate bladder stones which normally don’t appear on a radiograph.
+It takes an expert at ultrasound to find thisi rpblem in the liver.
 Ultrasound is better at differentiated intrahepatic shunts as opposed to extrahepatic shunts.

 Some consider this test the gold standard for diagnosis.
 In this test a special dye is injected directly into one of the veins of the small intestines while a pet is under anesthesia.
 A radiograph is taken and the flow of the dye is followed.
 If a shunt is present this will show up on the radiograph.